google/shell-encryption/README.md

 ### NTT Polynomial

-This library is implemented in `ntt_polynomial.h`.
+This library is implemented in `polynomial.h`.
 We store all polynomials in NTT (Number-Theoretic Transformation) form.
 A polynomial multiplication on standard polynomials can be computed with a coefficient-wise product on the same polynomials in NTT form, reducing the complexity of the operation from